dennis-grinwald/Learning_speech_commands/README.md

 IMPORTANT: Make sure, that you have the data downloaded and it is residing in the data/ in the root directory.
 It should be structured as follows: data/marvin/wav-file-1 etc. Though you can easily adjust the data paths in the "training.py" or "simulate_activity.py" scripts if needed want.

 ## Training
-We organized the training procedure of the network as easy as possible.
+The training procedure of the network is organized as easy as possible.
 In order to get it running the user just needs to adjust the hyperparameters in the "training.json" file.
 These include batch size, hidden neurons, kernel size etc.
-However we provide an already pretrained model.
+However here I provide an already pretrained model.
 Just make sure to have the data in the root directory of this project as described above.

 ## Simulating source activity